MicrochipTech/PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Gateway/Readme.md

 - In your MPLAB Harmony v3 based application go to "firmware\src\config\default\peripheral\sercom\spi_master\plib_sercom1_spi_master.c" and do the following changes.

-  - At Line 177 include the following code to setup the clock frequency.
+  - At Line 177 replace the following code to setup the clock frequency.

 ```
 	if (setup->clockFrequency == 0)